 1. Downtown splash pad – it’s a series of simple fountains, really, but it got the job done when it came to keeping the kids cool during lunch.
 The pad is within walking distance of downtown businesses, has picnic tables, and is the origin of the oversized instruments of the music trail.
 (1st Ave.
 S)

 2. Daily downtown farmers market – if the kids are looking for a sweet treat downtown, look no further than across the street from the splash pad.
-Gorgeous golden Colorado peaches go for $2.49 and the market is open daily from 8am to noon.
+Gorgeous golden Colorado peaches were going for $2.49 and the market is open daily from 8am to noon during the summer.
 (100 1st Ave)

 3. Rotary music trail – the public art that launched our day trip begins at the splash pad in the center of downtown with two xylophones that managed to provide fairly peaceful ambient music for our picnic.
 The trail continues across the street on a very doable-with-young-kids walk to Sturges Park beach with instrumental stops along the way.
 All of my kids (ages 3-10) loved the chance to make music.